roykere-debug/whatsapp-bot/README.md

 - 🔒 **Safe Mode**: During testing, only allows messages from TEST_USER_PHONE
 - 🎯 **Modular Design**: Clean separation of concerns (router, state machine, API client)
 - 🔒 **Type Safe**: Full TypeScript support with strict mode
+- 🎛️ **Control Dashboard**: Web-based dashboard to enable/disable the bot at any time

 ## 🚀 How to Deploy on Railway